Liza Treyger: Career

 Liza Treyger got her start in the Chicago comedy scene.
 She started doing stand-up comedy and open mic nights around 2009.
 Her senior year of college she co-founded Riot Comedy, a popular, women-run weekly comedy showcase.
 In 2014, she performed at the inaugural Comedy Exposition standup festival in Chicago.

 After moving to New York City, Treyger continued doing comedy, performing on platforms including Late Night with Seth Meyers, Chelsea Lately, and The Stand-Up Show with Katherine Ryan on Comedy Network.
 She also started acting, landing a major recurring role on Horace and Pete, a "Eugene O'Neill-esque dramatic web series" with Louis C.K., Steve Buscemi, Edie Falco, Alan Alda, and Jessica Lange.

 Treyger recorded a half-hour stand-up special for Comedy Central in 2015 in front of a live audience in Boston.
 In 2018, Treyger released her second half-hour stand-up special as an episode in the first season of The Degenerates, a Netflix series of "no-holds-barred" comedy specials from "rising comics."

-In 2019, Liza Treyger brought her "wonderfully smutty solo show" In the Weeds to the Edinburgh Fringe Festival, where one reviewer, who gave the show four out of four stars, described Treyger as a "comedy queen" whose "jokes rain down thick and fast" and whose "unfiltered comments resonate with many in the audience."
+In 2019, Treyger brought her "wonderfully smutty solo show" In the Weeds to the Edinburgh Fringe Festival, where one reviewer, who gave the show four out of four stars, described Treyger as a "comedy queen" whose "jokes rain down thick and fast" and whose "unfiltered comments resonate with many in the audience."

-Treyger and fellow comedian/friend Kara Klenk have co-hosted the podcast That's Messed Up: An SVU Podcast since November 2020.
+Treyger and fellow comedian and friend Kara Klenk have co-hosted the podcast That's Messed Up: An SVU Podcast since November 2020.
 Each episode they break down episodes of Law & Order: SVU and interview actors, directors, writers and/or producers from the show.
 In 2022, Treyger and Klenk took the podcast on a twenty-five-city tour.
-Treyger has also appeared on popular podcasts like Conan O’Brien Needs a Friend and The Mash-Up Americans.
+Treyger has also appeared on popular podcasts like Conan O'Brien Needs a Friend and The Mash-Up Americans.

 After smaller acting roles in movies like Pete Davidson's The King of Staten Island (2020) and Jordan Peele's Nope (2022), Treyger co-starred in Michelle Buteau's Survival of the Thickest (2023) on Netflix, which was renewed for a second season due to be released in March 2025.

 In January 2025, Liza Treyger released her first full-hour stand-up special on Netflix, Night Owl, to critical acclaim.
-The New York Times included it in their article "5 Smart and Silly Specials to Entertain You," in which they wrote: "Treyger presents herself as weary and slothful, her brain broken by the internet scroll.
+The New York Times included it in their article "5 Smart and Silly Specials to Entertain You", in which they wrote: "Treyger presents herself as weary and slothful, her brain broken by the internet scroll.
 But there's an excitement, a danger even, to her onstage persona, as she pushes jokes further than you expect, roasting the crowd."
-Similarly, Vulture included it in their January 2025 article "4 New Comedy Specials You Should Definitely Watch (When You Have a Moment)," writing that there's "a thrilling tension underneath all of Liza Treyger's stand-up" and that "Treyger's conversational style is refreshing, and the laughs she earns roll along with a unique rhythm."
+Similarly, Vulture included it in their January 2025 article "4 New Comedy Specials You Should Definitely Watch (When You Have a Moment)", writing that there's "a thrilling tension underneath all of Liza Treyger's stand-up" and that "Treyger's conversational style is refreshing, and the laughs she earns roll along with a unique rhythm."